fedora-eln/eln/compare/lists/README.md

 ## nosync.txt
 These are the packages that should not be synced from Fedora to RHEL and/or CentOS Stream.

-This list is in a yaml file here - https://gitlab.cee.redhat.com/osci/distrobaker_config/-/blob/rhel9/distrobaker.yaml
+This list is in a yaml file here - https://gitlab.cee.redhat.com/osci/distrobaker_config/-/raw/rhel9/distrobaker.yaml

-Packages listed in nosync.txt and prepop.txt can overlap.
-It's ok and encouranged.
+compare.py now gets this information from the above URL.
+The nosync.txt file is no longer used by compare.py and will go away soon.

 ## prepop.txt
 These are packages that are PrePopulated in the Content Resolver workloads.

-This list will eventually show up on Content Resolver - https://tiny.distro.builders/view--view-eln.html

-The contents of this list are from https://tiny.distro.builders/view--view-eln--x86_64.html and doing a search of 000-placeholder.
-You then take the binary rpm's from there and convert them to source rpm names.
+The list is exposes as a json at https://tiny.distro.builders/view-placeholder-srpm-details--view-eln--x86_64.json

+compare.py now gets this information from the above URL.
+The prepop.txt file is no longer used by compare.py and will go away soon.